2026 · 05 · 08 · Fri

 What changed

-Three new Realtime Voice API models: GPT-Realtime-2 (GPT-5-level reasoning), GPT-Realtime-Translate (70-language live translation), GPT-Realtime-Whisper (low-latency transcription)
+Three Realtime Voice models: GPT-Realtime-2 (GPT-5-level reasoning), GPT-Realtime-Translate (70 languages), GPT-Realtime-Whisper (low-latency transcription)

 Why it matters